Table of contents

 What it does: Blaze is a no-code app builder for secure business applications, with a focus on enterprise needs.

-Who it’s for: We built the platform for medium to large organizations that need HIPAA- or SOC 2–compliant apps, especially in healthcare, finance, and other regulated industries.
+Who it’s for: We built the platform for medium to large organizations that need SOC 2 compliance or HIPAA-enabling features on e1 HITRUST architecture to build apps for healthcare, finance, and other regulated industries.

 Key Features

-- Security features: Blaze offers HIPAA and SOC 2 compliance, role-based access, and encryption, making it a fit for apps handling sensitive healthcare or financial data.
+• Security features: Blaze offers HIPAA-enabling features, e1 HITRUST architecture, and SOC 2 compliance, role-based access, and encryption, making it a fit for apps handling sensitive healthcare or financial data.

 Pros

-- Strong compliance: Few no-code solutions offer built-in HIPAA and SOC 2 compliance, giving Blaze an edge for industries with strict regulatory requirements.
+• Strong compliance: Few no-code solutions offer HIPAA-enabling features on HITRUST architecture and SOC 2 compliance, giving Blaze an edge for industries with strict regulatory requirements.

-- Outstanding support and onboarding: Blaze’s dedicated team reduces the time to launch compared to traditional no-code platforms, offering email or messaging support.
+• Outstanding support and onboarding: Blaze’s dedicated team reduces the time to launch compared to traditional no-code platforms, offering email or messaging support.
+If you go with the enterprise version, their developer team will even build apps for you.

 Cons